5 tips to prepare for your virtual job interview

 At TOPdesk, we love seeing your home, garden or room.
 In fact, we find personal touches in the background really interesting.
 A picture you painted yourself?
 A treasured souvenir?
 Cool!
 But, as you can imagine, seeing your dirty laundry could well be a bit too much of a good thing…

 3. Put yourself in view

 Given that it’s harder to pick up non-verbal cues remotely, it’s important that you put yourself properly in view.
-So, make sure that you are clearly visible on your webcam.
+So make sure that your upper body is clearly visible on your webcam.
 Also remember to look at the camera.
 It probably feels a bit strange, but it allows us to make closer contact with each other.
 A good thing for everyone!

 4. Prepare yourself as usual

-Preparing often starts with thinking of your experiences and questions to bring to the interview.
-This is still helpful in the virtual world because the meeting won’t be all that different from usual.
+Preparing often starts with thinking up examples and questions.
+This is still helpful in the virtual world because the job interview won’t be all that different from usual.
 After that, you might think about your outfit and how you want to present yourself.
 This means you should act exactly as you would if the job interview were in “real life”.
 A quick change from pyjama bottoms to normal ones is not only convenient if you have to get up to grab something, but it also makes you feel more like you’re actually applying for a job!